Creating positive change for chickens!

 Sodebo, the No.1 manufacturer of ready meals and sandwiches in France, (with around 13% market share for their own brands) signed up to the European Chicken Commitment in November 2019.

 The most farmed animal on the planet – the broiler chicken - exists in a ‘physiological cage’, constricted by its high growth rate and oversized body, and raised in overcrowded barns.
-Working together we can investigate supply chain solutions and stimulate the market for higher welfare chicken.

 Find out more about the problems and solutions with modern broiler production below.